island-is/pipes/README.md

 > **Disclaimer**: This software is currently in development and is not considered production-ready.
 It more than likely contains bugs, incomplete features, or other discrepancies.
 Use at your own risk.
 >
-> It is strongly advised to only use this software in a production environment or for critical applications once it has been thoroughly tested and deemed stable.
+> It is strongly advised to NOT USE this software in a production environment or for critical applications until it has been thoroughly tested and deemed stable.

 **Pipes** consist of: